School bus carrying students in Wichita hits light pole

 According to Trooper Chad Crittenden with the Kansas Highway Patrol, the school bus was full of students.
-Two of them received minor injuries from the crash.
+Two girls, ages 11 and 12, received minor injuries from the crash and were taken to Wesley Medical Center to be checked out.

 The light pole was heavily damaged.